bokkypoobah/InvestFeedCrowdsaleAudit/README.md

 Potential participants are also encouraged to only send their funds to the official crowdsale Ethereum address, published on InvestFeed's official communication channel.

 Scammers have been publishing phishing address in the forums, twitter and other communication channels, and some go as far as duplicating crowdsale websites.
+Potential participants should NOT just click on any links received through these messages.

 Potential participants should also confirm that the verified source code on EtherScan.io for the published crowdsale address matches the audited source code, and that the deployment parameters are correctly set, including the constant parameters.